shybovycha/shybovycha.github.io/_drafts/2025-03-27-modal-text-editors.md

 I tried configuring a file tree via [Yazi](https://github.com/sxyazi/yazi), which has an integration example on their website (using [zellij](https://github.com/zellij-org/zellij) terminal multiplexer panels), but it just refused to work for me on my Mac.
 That was when I timeboxed this and decided to switch my focus to NeoVim for the moment being.

+After a while of just living my life, a new version of Helix has dropped, 25.07.
+And it introduced a few quality o flife changes.
+For example, the file explorer, which is now built in.
+It is not as powerful as Yazi, but it does the job.
+So I decided to switch to Helix for a while.

 Upon getting back to Helix, there was a new release, [25.07.1](https://helix-editor.com/news/release-25-07-highlights/) which introduced a few quality of life improvements, including the file browser, sort of addressing the file tree issue I had before.
 Invoked with `<leader>e` (compared to `<lead>f` which just lists all the files in one long list), this one allows you to see directories.
 It is sort of an immediate-mode file manager as in it only shows the contents of a selected directory, but it is arguably more useful solution to the file tree problem than a list of all the files (recursively listing sub-directories).
 Additionally, tree-sitter was replaced so the syntax highlighting should be better - this would most likely be helpful in content like my blogs, often featuring multiple languages on top of the main Markdown.

 Something that I liked about Helix was how it handles selections.
 For the most part, native multi-cursor is a great start - you just have to remember the difference between splitting the selection and selecting inside the selection - `S` (split) vs `s` (select) -  both would create multiple cursors, just in a different way.